 Cannabis is the most popular illicit drug in the world, with researchers putting the number of regular users at around 183 million.
-The most common method of consuming cannabis is by smoking the flowers and leaves.
-But, what are the health implications of smoking cannabis, and how do they compare to smoking tobacco?
+The most common method of Cannabis consumption is smoking.
+But, what are the health implications of smoking Cannabis, and how do they compare to smoking tobacco?

-The medical body, Drug Science, provides information and advice on the safest ways to consume cannabis.
-Alongside their education programmes, which aim to educate on the potential of medical cannabis, Drug Science also attempts to educate cannabis users on harm prevention methods.
+Having said this, medical body Drug Science provides information and advice on the safest ways to consume Cannabis.
+Alongside their education programmes, which aim to educate on medical Cannabis, Drug Science also attempts to educate Cannabis users on harm prevention methods.

 “using tobacco makes it harder to breathe deeply and freely, cannabis alone seems not to.”